 The below sites are also limited to those which are actually the ancient ruins – places which were destroyed and then completely rebuilt (e.g. Bath in the UK) are not included in this article, although those which have been restored are.
 So, without further justification, here are some of the best Roman ruins, all which are definitely worth travelling for.

-Originally the temple to the Roman pantheon of gods, the Pantheon was made into a church in the 7th Century CE with the Roman deities in the alcoves in the building replaced with saints and other biblical figures.
+Originally the temple to the Roman pantheon of gods, the Pantheon is one of the best-known landmarks in Rome.
+The Pantheon was made into a church in the 7th Century CE with the Roman deities in the alcoves in the building replaced with saints and other biblical figures.
 As a result, the Pantheon is one of the best-preserved buildings from ancient Rome.
 The building is built from a material that seems similar to modern-day concrete which has lasted incredibly well.
 The floors are still original, and while the doors aren’t original, they are also from ancient times.

-The Pantheon is also remarkable for its dome – staring up at the dome from inside is a riveting experience.
+The Pantheon is also remarkable for its dome and well worth adding to your Rome itinerary – staring up at the dome from inside is a riveting experience.
 It was the largest dome in the world for over a thousand years, until Brunelleschi built the dome of the Duomo in Florence, after carefully studying the Pantheon.

 On the Spring Equinox light streams through the hole at the top of Pantheon in a way which aligns perfectly with the doorway.
 The was to mark the date of the legendary founding of Rome by Romulus and Remus.
 Entry to the Pantheon is free and the scale of the building is truly wonderous, even if it is a bit heart-breaking to see the ancient gods replaced with Christian figures.

 The ruins of Baalbek (called Heliopolis by the Romans) are extraordinary and predate the Roman Empire by thousands of years.
 According to ancient legends, Baalbek was the birthplace of Baal, the Canaanite god of the sun.
-Long before the Romans conquered the site, there stood at Baalbek the largest stone block construction found in the entire world.
+Long before the Romans conquered the site in 47 BCE, the largest stone block construction found in the world stood at Baalbek.

-There are two particularly important Roman temples at Baalbek.
+Saying that, there are two particularly important Roman temples at Baalbek.
 The Temple of Jupiter, which was built on the base mentioned above, was huge, and probably built over the remains of a Phoenician temple to Baal.
 The temple served as an oracle and was dedicated to Jupiter Heliopolitanus.
-Unfortunately, now only a few columns remain of what was once the the largest of the Roman world.
+Unfortunately, now only a few columns remain of what was once the largest temple of the Roman world.

 The Temple of Bacchus, while sometimes called "the small temple", is in fact larger (and better preserved) than the Parthenon in Athens.
 Spanning eight columns wide and fifteen columns deep, the Temple of Bacchus temple is still one of the largest of Antiquity, although it would have appeared small next to the Temple of Jupiter next to it.